grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 [//]: # (### In the Prospect)

-In the control room of the _Prospect_, Captain Percy heard the detonation of Hemi's device, stripped of all but the lowest frequencies as the sound passed through miles of water and refracted through her boat's hull.
+In the control room of the _Prospect_, Percy heard the detonation of Hemi's device, stripped of all but the lowest frequencies as the sound passed through miles of water and refracted through her boat's hull.

 "Cassandra!"
 Percy shouted down to the sonar compartment.
 "Tell me what just happened!"